Skip to main content

 Is the EMT license transferable to other states?

 Most state recognize the NREMT certification that Utah uses to license you.
-Each state has its own rules and its best to check with the specific state that you would like to move to.
+Each state has its own rules and it's best to check with the specific state that you would like to move to.

 Where can I learn more about state licensure requirements for my program of study?